Can I Be Arrested for Drugs That Aren't Mine?

 Professionals and Businesspeople

 A drug crime conviction can impact future hiring and career opportunities.
-Your criminal defense lawyer must work fast to prevent long-term damage.
+Your criminal defense lawyer must work fast to prevent long-term damage to your reputation and licensing.

 How Nelson Defense Group Can Help If You're Charged with Drugs That Aren't Yours